 Up your veggie game this holiday season!
 This green bean casserole with crispy pesto onions is packed with tons of delicious flavors.
-The crispy onion strings are a fun addition to traditional casserole that’ll have guests asking for extras!
-They’re scrumptious on top of basically any savory food you serve at the holiday table.
+The crispy onion strings are way better than store-bought but did you know those usually are accidentally vegan too?!
+They’re so good that your guests will be asking for extras!
+They’re scrumptious on top of basically any savoury food you serve at the holiday table.

 green bean casserole with cripsy pesto onions